MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 - https://www.bilibili.com/video/BV1CQ4y1J7zu

 # Update history
+# (Apr 2025) 8,000+ stars!
+This textbook has received 8,000+ stars!
+Glad that it is helpful to many readers.

 **(Mar 2025) 7,000+ stars!**
 This textbook has received 7,000+ stars!
 Glad that it is helpful to many readers.